Online MBA Programs in Pennsylvania

 There are two options for the Online MBA: Accelerated and Flexible.
-Apart from length (23 months vs. 43 months), each program is identical.
-Both require 51 credits that consist of nine concentration credits, six credits of flexi-core electives, and 36 core courses.
+Apart from length (23 months vs. 43 months), the programs are identical.
+Both require 51 credits that consist of nine concentration credits, six credits of Flexi-core electives, and 36 core courses.
 To kick off each program, students must complete a four-day intensive course to stress the importance of social interaction in the learning process.
 Classes are asynchronous and progress through a cohort to build collaboration.

 3. La Salle University

 Central to the Lasallian mission is its conviction that learning is best achieved by doing.
-In the spirit of “doing”, La Salle University offers a blended MBA that combines face-to-face instruction and online learning.
-The programs hybrid format is a great option for students who wish to have flexibility, yet also connect with professors and classmates on campus.
+In the spirit of “doing,” La Salle University offers a blended MBA that combines face-to-face instruction and online learning.
+The program’s hybrid format is a great option for students who require flexibility and want to connect with professors and classmates on campus.

-Full-time students can earn the degree in as little as 12 months while part-time degree completion is between two to three years.
-Fall and Spring semesters are 15 weeks long while the Summer semester is only 12 weeks.
+Full-time students can earn the degree in as little as 12 months, while part-time students usually earn it in between two to three years.
+Fall and Spring semesters are 15 weeks long, while the Summer semester is only 12 weeks.
 Most classes meet one evening per week and are extended via an online computer-based learning component.

-La Salle’s Admissions Committee understands that each applicant has a unique background and profile, and therefore, it does not set specific quantitative minimum requirements for admission.
-It does however adhere to the accreditation standards set by the AACSB.
-Required documents are as follows: an official transcript from all schools attended, GMAT test scores, and professional resume.
+La Salle’s Admissions Committee understands that each applicant has a unique background and profile; therefore, it does not set specific quantitative minimum requirements for admission.
+It does, however, adhere to the accreditation standards set by the AACSB.
+Required documents include an official transcript from all schools attended, GMAT test scores, and a professional resume.
 Application documents must be submitted by August 15 (Fall semester), December 15 (Spring semester), and April 15 (Summer semester).